ACMISLab/TS-CASH/readme.md

 ## How to access the experimental data?

-We have published the experimental data on Qiniu cloud: http://restic.gwusun.top/tscash/tscash_expermental_data.zip
+The experimental data is avaliable at: http://restic.gwusun.top/tscash/tscash_expermental_data.zip

 ## How to run